Merry we meet - Merry we meet - Merry we meet

-Raymond Buckland, Englishman, prolific Author and Witch.
-He is probably best known as an agent of Gerald B. Gardner.
-It was Buckland who was responsible for introducing Gardnerian Witchcraft into America in 1964.
-He is also the founder of his own tradition of Witchcraft called Seax-Wica, and for a time operated his own Museum of Witchcraft in America.
-He has been a leading spokesman for the Craft in America for more than three decades.
+Raymond Buckland, Englishman, prolific Author and a Witch.
+He was probably best known as an agent of Gerald B. Gardner.
+It was Buckland who was responsible for introducing Gardnerian Witchcraft into America in 1964, which spread like wildfire across all States.
+A decade later he founded his own tradition of Witchcraft called Seax-Wica and for a time operated his own Museum of Witchcraft.
+He was a leading spokesman for the Craft in America for more than five decades.

-Buckland was born in London, England, on the 31st August 1934.
-His parents were Stanley Thomas Buckland and his wife Eileen Lizzie Wells.
-Stanley his father was a full-blood Romany Gypsy, and a highly regarded Executive Officer in the British Ministry of Health.
-In his spare time he freelanced as a writer of plays, short stories, poetry and music, a talent he encouraged his son to work on.
-In 1939 with the outbreak of war, the family moved to Nottingham to escape the bombing raids on London, and Buckland was sent to the Nottingham Boys High School to start his early education.
+Buckland was born in London, England, on the 31st August 1934; he was the second of two sons (his brother Gerard was 2 years older) born to Stanley Thomas Buckland and his wife Eileen Lizzie née Wells.
+Stanley his father was a full-blood Romany Gypsy and a highly regarded Executive Officer in the British Ministry of Health.
+In his spare time he freelanced as a writer of plays, short stories, poetry and music, talents he encouraged his sons to work on.
+In 1939 with the outbreak of war, the family moved to Nottingham to escape the bombing raids on London.
+There the two boys attended Waverly School, a private school to continue their early education.

 As a child Buckland was brought up in the Church of England, but had no particular interest in religion.
-When he was 12 years old his father’s brother “uncle” George, a practising Spiritualist, introduced him to Spiritualism and sparked his life long interest in all things occult.
-By this time Buckland was already an avid reader, and started to read all he could find on alternative religions and such related subjects as: Ghosts, ESP, Magick, Voodoo and witchcraft.
-After the war had passed, Buckland became interested in acting and soon became involved with the theatre.
+When he was 12 years old his father’s brother “uncle” George, a practising Spiritualist introduced him to Spiritualism and sparked his life long interest in all things occult.
+By this time Buckland was already an avid reader and started to read all he could find on alternative religions and such related subjects as: Ghosts, ESP, Magick, Voodoo and Witchcraft.
+After the war had passed Buckland became interested in acting and soon became involved with theatre.
 He regularly performed at the People’s Theatre in Nottingham and the Nottingham Repertory Theatre.
-In 1951 the family moved back to London, where Buckland studied first at King's College School in Wimbledon, before gaining a doctorate degree in anthropology from Brantridge Forest College, in Sussex.
+In 1951 his family moved back to London where he studied first at King's College School in Wimbledon, before gaining a doctorate degree in anthropology from Brantridge Forest College, in Sussex.

 Buckland and Rosemary

-Until reading these two books, Buckland had never looked upon Witchcraft as a religion, but now he realized he had found what he felt was missing, an old but new religion that appealed to his own beliefs and sense of history, “Wicca”.
-For more information about Wicca, he contacted Gerald Gardner in the Isle of Man, and soon began a long-distance mail and telephone friendship with him.
+Until reading these two books Buckland had never looked upon Witchcraft as a religion, but now realized he had found what he felt was missing, an old but new religion that appealed to his own beliefs and sense of history “Wicca”.
+For more information about Wicca he contacted Gerald B. Gardner on the Isle of Man, and soon began a long-distance mail and telephone friendship with him.
 As their friendship matured Buckland became Gardner’s spokesman in the United States, and whenever Gardner received a query from the U.S., it was forwarded to and answered by Buckland.

-In America interest in Witchcraft was catching on quickly, but Buckland built his coven slowly and with caution.
-There were many that wanted to become Gardnerian Witches who felt that Buckland was being over cautious, those who didn’t want to wait for initiation simply went away and started their own covens.
-Buckland persisted; he wanted only those with a genuine interest in the craft as a religion.
-Initially Buckland was secretive, and kept his name and address from the press, but eventually it was published by journalist Lisa Hoffman in the New York Sunday News, which focused attention on him as a leading authority and spokesman of the craft.
+In America interest in Witchcraft was catching on quickly, but Buckland built his coven (known simply as the New York Coven and located in Bay Shore, Long Island) slowly and with caution, and stuck to the traditional intensive screening program and “year-and-a-day” probationary period before accepting new initiates.
+However, many people who wanted to become Gardnerian Witches felt that Buckland was being over cautious, and those who didn’t want to wait for initiation simply went away and started their own.
+Buckland persisted; he wanted only those people with a genuine interest in the craft as a religion.
+Initially secretive, he strove to keep his name and address from the press, but eventually his name was published by journalist Lisa Hoffman in the New York Sunday News, and this focused attention on him as a leading authority and spokesman of the craft.
 On the other hand it also led to a deal of negative persecution on himself, his wife and two children.